lzwjava/blog-source/original/2025-02-18-working-en.md

 - If we encounter a bug, for example if `npm run build` has problems in a large build pipeline, we can run it separately to ensure it works before running the entire pipeline.
 This makes the debug cycle faster and smaller.

+- The problems or similar bugs will recur repeatedly throughout your career, so make sure you keep notes about them.
+This practice remains useful even in the AI era.
+Sometimes, large language models provide answers that aren’t entirely accurate and require you to verify them.